soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 [Sunburn](https://app.thestorygraph.com/books/dfc96449-adbc-4c90-b8a2-c70062f55d63) by Chloe Michelle Howarth: Thick with yearning (let girls be gay).

-[Small Things Like These](https://app.thestorygraph.com/books/5c578246-7c45-44f3-96b5-da6b9cd5b281) by Claire Keegan: How difficult, and yet simple, it is to refuse the abuse of the Irish Catholic churc and complicit silence of communities in its controll.
+[Small Things Like These](https://app.thestorygraph.com/books/5c578246-7c45-44f3-96b5-da6b9cd5b281) by Claire Keegan: How difficult and simple it is to refuse the complicit silence of communities in the face abuse by the Irish Catholic church.

 [Old God’s Time](https://app.thestorygraph.com/books/2b871acd-5c20-4966-be8c-5cf901fe99e1) by Sebastian Barry: More abuse by Irish Catholics, _quite_ a different response.

 [The Outrun](https://app.thestorygraph.com/books/b0d0dc31-9d1a-45b4-b5d7-892d35f89aa2 ) by Amy Liptrot: I have a crush on the Orkney Islands now.

 [Yellowface](https://app.thestorygraph.com/books/c61a54c1-2dd1-45da-814f-e1e8278a4c68) by R.F.
-Kuang: Deeply uncomfortable, watching a slow-motion catastrophe play out in front of you.
+Kuang: Deeply uncomfortable, a slow-motion catastrophe playing out in front of you.

 [Tomorrow, and Tomorrow, and Tomorrow](https://app.thestorygraph.com/books/167cc896-1a42-4383-8189-56630e602911) by Gabrielle Zevin: Unexpectedly conservative, but I’m a sucker for sad stories of broken children.

 [The Palace of Illusions](https://app.thestorygraph.com/books/f917ad43-1108-4cff-9b3c-0c36a6418230) by Chitra Banerjee Divakaruni: Draupadi's story with a sprinkle of feminism.

-[Yajnaseni](https://app.thestorygraph.com/books/27cf349c-d49c-441c-b397-c0bcad226419) by Pratibha Ray: Draupadi story with beautiful and elaborate prose, and lots of symbolism, but I wouldn’t want to be a woman in that universe.
+[Yajnaseni](https://app.thestorygraph.com/books/27cf349c-d49c-441c-b397-c0bcad226419) by Pratibha Ray: Draupadi's story with beautiful and elaborate prose, and lots of symbolism, dreadful universe for women.

 [The Dharma Bums](https://app.thestorygraph.com/books/c2faf42a-ed22-44a6-a460-a717058a8344) by Jack Kerouac: Weird book but anything is good with Ethan Hawke narrating.